sjappig/mldn-capstone/report/capstone_report.md

 node independently, and interpret the result as probability of corresponding class being present.
 If the probability is over 1/2, our final prediction is that the class is present, and vice versa.

-Label weights that are used to counter imbalanced distribution of classes are calcuated using class frequencies of full training set.
+Label weights that are used to counter imbalanced distribution of classes are calculated using class frequencies of full training set.

-In this section, you will need to discuss the algorithms and techniques you intend to use for solving the problem.
-You should justify the use of each one based on the characteristics of the problem and the problem domain.
-Questions to ask yourself when writing this section:
-- _Are the algorithms you will use, including any default variables/parameters in the project clearly defined?_
-- _Are the techniques to be used thoroughly discussed and justified?_
-- _Is it made clear how the input data or datasets will be handled by the algorithms and techniques chosen?_

 ### Benchmark